Kevinovitz/TryHackMe_Writeups/burpsuitebasics/burpsuitebasics.md

 This guide contains the answer and steps necessary to get to them for the [Burp Suite: The Basics](https://tryhackme.com/room/burpsuitebasics) room.

+> [!Note]
-[!NOTE] Please note the BurpSuite rooms have been updated to reflect a newer version.
+> Please note the BurpSuite rooms have been updated to reflect a newer version.
 As such some of these answers might not be correct anymore.
 Most of them still are but can be out of order of the new room.

 ## Table of contents